 This is a very interesting thought that circles back to that earlier discussion I had about living a life tuned to your passions.
 Montaigne argues here that it’s only when we become in-our-heads about our lives, when passions mix with thoughts, that feelings become overwhelming.
 Left to themselves, observed without critique or category, the body can handle what comes before it one at a time.

 From that point, let me jump ahead a bit to Montaigne’s discussion of his project and how he decides what to write about.
-Often I write when I need to figure out what I really think about something, and Montaigne agrees with this:
+I’m going to stick with the Frame translations now that I’ve begun using it.
+And I agree completely with what Montaigne is saying here — often I write when I need to figure out what I really think about something:

 That free soul Montaigne described above that is not guided by the aspirations of the ego, but moves purely by whim, is also what guides his choice of subject:

-That last part is amusing to me, because I ventured into Montaigne not because I had some kind of fundamental study in mind, but because I wanted to capture him part by part as quickly as possible and move on.
+That last part is amusing to me as well, because I ventured into Montaigne not because I had some kind of fundamental study in mind, but because I wanted to capture him part by part as quickly as possible and move on.
 But just as Montaigne frees my mind from too great an attachment, he also becomes an obsession whenever I return.
+If I knew myself less well, I might think I could casually return to his text without becoming deeply engaged in it again.

 This leads Montaigne to a very important idea he will build upon later—and something that stands in sharp contrast to all of his recent takes on the role of Fortune in life: